amandewatnitrr/Agile/lesson-2.md

 - It requires real-time communication of capacity and full transparency of work.
 - Work items are represented visually on a kanban board, allowing team members to see the state of every piece of work at any time.

+- Agile software development teams today are able to leverage these same JIT principles by matching the amount of work in progress (WIP) to the team's capacity.
+- This gives teams more flexible planning options, faster output, clearer focus, and transparency throughout the development cycle.

 - The Kanban method is a management method for ..
   - directly improving service delivery
   - Catalyzing improvements